 Beets contain two important nutrients that can help lower blood pressure: potassium and nitrates.
 Potassium helps flush sodium out of the blood to lower blood pressure.
 Nitrates are converted to nitrite, and then to nitric oxide in the body, which also helps to relax blood vessels and lower blood pressure.

 Exercise & Stamina

-Folic acid is crucial to the development of a baby’s spinal cord and can help prevent spinal cord defects, such as spina bifida.
-Women who are pregnant or trying to conceive can get 70% of the Recommended Dietary Allowance (RDA) of folic acid from three raw baby beets.
-Cooked beets have lower levels of folic acid than raw beets, but are still a good source of the nutrient!
+Folate, or folic acid, is a B vitamin that is crucial to the development of a baby’s spinal cord and can help prevent spinal cord defects.
+Women who are pregnant or trying to conceive can get nearly 70% of the Recommended Dietary Allowance (RDA) of folate from three baby beets.
+Cooked beets have lower levels of folate than raw beets, but are still a good source of the nutrients!

 Increased Sex Drive

 Since Roman times, beets have been viewed as an aphrodisiac.
-It contains high amounts of boron, which is directly related to the production of human sex hormones.
+They contain high amounts of boron, which helps to increase the half-life, bioavailability and efficient use of sex hormones.

 Beets are rich in potassium, antioxidants and phytochemicals, which help to protect against heart disease.
 Potassium helps muscles to contract, regulate the heartbeat, and prevent a build-up of plaque on the arteries.
 Beets also contain the antioxidant, beta-carotene, and the phytochemicals, flavonoids, both which help protect the body and decrease risk of cardiovascular disease.

 Beets contain the naturally occurring mineral silica.
 Evidence suggests that silica helps with mineral balance in the bones and collagen formation to reduce the risk of osteoporosis.